intikhab-h-bhat/learn-html-css-javascript/documentation/HTML/htmldoc.md

 ## What Is HTML?
 * HTML stands for Hyper Text Markup Language
 * HTML is the standard markup language for creating Web pages
+*  It was introduced by Tim Berners-Lee in 1991 at CERN as a simple markup language.
+Since then, it has evolved through versions from HTML 2.0 to HTML5 (the latest 2024 version).
 * HTML describes the structure of a Web page
 * HTML consists of a series of elements
 * HTML elements tell the browser how to display the content

+##  Features of HTML
+* It is easy to learn and easy to use.
+* It is platform-independent.
+* Images, videos, and audio can be added to a web page.

 ## HTML Structure